bapung/grafana-loki-auth-service/README.md

 ## Client Management

-Clients are stored in a SQLite database and cached in memory for performance.
+Clients are stored in the configured database and cached in memory for performance.